goksinan/goksinan.github.io/_posts/2019-06-28-interview-questions.md

 Logistic regression gives us the probability of $$h_Q(x)$$ being either 1 or 0.
 Assume that we pick the threshold as 0.5.
 If the hypothesis is less than 0, logistic function leads to 0.
 If the hypothesis is larger than 0, the logistic function generates a 1.

----

-**Q11.
-Can Logistic Regression be used for multiclass classification?**
+## <a name="q11"></a> Q11.
+Can Logistic Regression be used for multiclass classification?

-**A11.** Yes.
+Yes.
 Using the idea of *one-vs-all*, we can use standard Logistic regression to perform multiclass classification.
 One-vs-all treats a class as the positive class while treating all the others as negative.
 And repeats this for each of $$k$$ classes and ends up with $$k$$ number of classifiers.

----

-**Q12.
+## <a name="q12"></a> Q12.
 What is overfitting?
-How can you avoid it?**
+How can you avoid it?

-**A12.** **High bias:** Our opinion about the model is biased, e.g. we think that there is a linear relationship underlying the model, thus we use a simple linear regression model.
+**High bias:** Our opinion about the model is biased, e.g. we think that there is a linear relationship underlying the model, thus we use a simple linear regression model.
 However, the real relationship is more complex, and we underfit the curve.

 **High variance:** We pick a complex model to fit to the training set.
 We do a good job but if the underlying mechanism has a lot of variance, it means that our model would not be able to capture all and it would not do a good job on a different set of data.
 In other words, it will overfit to the training set, but it won't generalize.